Flag of New Caledonia

 Tax and social security obligations fall on contractors, who must register as self-employed, obtain a tax ID, and contribute to social security via CAFAT.
 While insurance isn't mandatory, professional liability coverage is recommended.
 Key industries utilizing freelancers include tourism, construction, IT, mining, agriculture, creative arts, and business services, with roles ranging from guides and tradespeople to developers and consultants.

-Health & Safety in New Caledonia
+Work Permits & Visas in New Caledonia

 Key Data Point Details